MGM1234-vibe/ENI-Bexder-Frontend/README.md

+MADE WITH AI THERE WILL BE MISSING STUFF AND BROKEN STUFF PLEASE CONTACT ME IF THERE ARE ANY BUGS ENJOY

 # ENI Bexder

 A console-style desktop emulator frontend for Windows, inspired by the Nintendo Wii Menu, Xbox 360 Dashboard, and Playnite Fullscreen.
 Built with Electron — drop in your ROMs, emulators, and music, then play everything from one slick launcher.